hannahro15/ready-steady-eat/README.md

 ![Database Schema](documentation/models.png)

 As you can see from the model above, my two custom models that I created were the contact form and the FAQ's, which are both within the contact app.
-Not all apps used models so I removed these off the Schema.
+Not all apps used models so are not on the Schema.

 # Technologies Used